 \begin{remark} We do not see how to extend this proof to larger alphabets.
-If, for example, $q=3$, then Lemma~\ref{lem:ld-t} would need to say $\Pr[S_{C+\{0,b,2b\}}> 1+3T_C+o(T_C)] < o(1)$.
-However, the same proof would fail to establish this, as we can no longer separate the expectation in \eqref{eq:ld-b-1}; that is we cannot say
+If, for example, $q=3$, Lemma~\ref{lem:ld-t} would need to say $\Pr[S_{\mathcal{C}+\{0,b,2b\}}> 1+3T_\mathcal{C}+o(T_\mathcal{C})] < o(1)$.
+However, the current proof would fail to show this, as we could not separate the expectation in \eqref{eq:ld-b-1}; that is, we cannot say

 \end{remark}